Suspect in Idaho shootout fired once or twice

 Hannah Anderson didn’t know her mother and brother were dead until she was rescued from 40-year-old James Lee DiMaggio, San Diego County Sheriff Bill Gore said.

-During a shootout with the FBI, DiMaggio fired at least once and perhaps twice, the sheriff said.
+During a shootout with the FBI, DiMaggio fired at least once and perhaps twice, the sheriff explained.

 Hannah Anderson reunited with family in San Diego to begin what her father said would be a slow recovery.
 He thanked the horseback riders who reported seeing the pair near an alpine lake, saying the search might have taken much longer without them.